-“preserving the environment is core to our busines ”
+“preserving the environment is core to our business ”

 New Zealand’s pristine waters produce the world’s best tasting and safest aquaculture products.